promet/date/README.txt

 ============================================================================
 Standardized ical parser and creator
 ============================================================================
-The iCal parser is found in date_api_ical.inc, which is not included by default.
+The iCal parser is Drupal/date_api/DateiCalParse.
+Use that class to manipulate iCal strings.
-Include that file if you want to use these functions:

-Complete rewrite of ical imports to parse vevents, vlocations, valarms, and all kinds of timezone options and repeat rules for ical imports.
-The function now sticks to parsing the ical into an array that can be used in various ways.
+The class parses the ical into an array that can be used in various ways.
 It no longer trys to convert timezones while parsing, instead a date_ical_date_format() function is provided that can be used to convert from the ical timezone to whatever timezone is desired in the